ibrahimsabieh/linux-shell-demonstration/README.md

 # linux-shell-demonstration
-The purpose of this program is to server as an example of a linux shell, including a scheduler that prioritizes programs with higher priority, suspending and resuming programs based on priority.
+The purpose of this program is to serve as an example of a linux shell, including a scheduler that prioritizes programs with higher priority, suspending and resuming programs based on priority.